 Yamaha did not include a written manual but only a CD-ROM including setup instructions.
 If you are a first timer, just plug in the microphone and run the auto setup program.
 It might take a few minutes for completion.
 The Dynamic Range Control (DRC) will be always on and hence you need to turn it off if you are watching movies.

-Enough of bass is achieved using the 4.5 inch woofers but it will be always better to include a sub woofer.
+Enough of b famous people ass is achieved using the 4.5 inch woofers but it will be always better to include a sub woofer.
 The system supports any brand subwoofer but we recommend you buy the $300 YST-SW315.
 There is only a slight difference in sound quality when compared with the YSP-4100 and hence you are one among them using YSP-4100, don’t even think of upgrading it to YSP-5100 just for sound quality.

 Except for the cost, YSP-5100 is a credible sound system but there are 5.1 home theatre systems offering even better sound experience.
 If you are an audiophile, we suggest you check out such home theatre systems priced in the same range despite including a subwoofer system.
 Wireless iPod dock, numerous connection options, unlimited sound format support all in one sound bar home theatre system.
 We are really confused whether to recommend it or not considering its price.